tanner-johnson2718/MEME_ETH_LAB/README.md

     * [ ] Connect GDB debugger to rpi over UART.
     * [ ] Develop means of pushing code to RPI
         * [ ] Develop a means of cross compiling
     * [ ] Send and Recv a Raw Eth Frame from RPI to Laptop

-# Part 2 Linux Software Stack Exploration
+# Part 2 Linux Software Stack Exploration on RPI

 * [ ] What is a socket?
 Binding?
 * [ ] Address Families?